nheron/droolsonboarding/drools/first_rule_language_element.md

 ## What is a rule in drools?

 In the previously created project, we are going to add a new drl file \(drl = drools rule language\)
-to do so, select src/test/rules and first create a package called lesson1 and the a rule file called "lesson1".
+to do so, select src/test/rules and first create a package called lesson1 and a rule file called "lesson1".
 ![](../.gitbook/assets/lesson1_fig0_0.png)

 ![](../.gitbook/assets/lesson1_fig0_1.png)